krasserm/krasserm.github.io/_posts/2022-01-21-sagemaker-multi-node.md

 - The [SageMaker Python SDK](https://sagemaker.readthedocs.io/) and the [SageMaker training toolkit](https://github.com/aws/sagemaker-training-toolkit) as additional dependencies in `environment.yml`.
-- Training script extensions to configure SageMaker-specific input and output paths and the number of nodes.
+- Training script extensions to configure SageMaker-specific input and output paths.
-- A distributed coordination script that coordinates the launch of the training script on multiple nodes.
+- A training script wrapper to configure a multi-node computing cluster.
 - A `Dockerfile` for creating a Docker image of the example application.

 ### Dependencies